 Date of Authorship for this Version

 Duke, Steven B., "A Picture’s Worth a Thousand Words: Conversational versus Eyewitness Testimony in Criminal Convictions" (2007).
 Faculty Scholarship Series.
-Paper 829.
+829.